Mirror Diameter - 610 mm (24 inch)

 Every telescope is custom made one each at a time, and after finishing is tested two or three evenings real observing to ensure that it performs perfectly optically and mechanically and to check that every single component functions properly, and to adjust the optical alignment of the components.
 No need to disassemble the secondary holder in order to install secondary heater and to attach or glue its wires, no need to drill holes to install the dew controller holder, no need to install new bigger and better collimation knobs and new and better collimation bolts, no need to install fan, no need to cut and adjust the trusses when you receive the scope, no need again to assemble and align the secondary holder and so on.
 The scope is ready for observing.

 Mirror Box + Mirror Cell + Bearings = 27 Kg

 Trusses = 7 Kg

 Secondary Cage = 7 kg

-For observing objects up to 45 degrees altitude no stepladder needed, from 45 to 70 degrees altitude where you will do most of observing degrees one step of the stepladder needed.
+For observing objects up to 45 degrees altitude one step of a stepladder needed, from 45 to 70 degrees altitude where you will do most of observing degrees two steps of the stepladder needed.